THE MULLEN-POLK FOUNDATION

 Our mission is to create and maintain a safe, nurturing, structured youth residential facility that meets the specialized needs of youth placed under Behavioral Rehabilitation Services Placement, and their families with a continuum of services that focus on Trauma Informed Care.

-Our Next Generation Staffed Residential Facility incorporates cultural diversity within the education program.
+Our Next Generation, Qualified Residential Treatment Program, incorporates cultural diversity within the education program.
 Residents are also allowed to express their ethnicity through dress, hair, diet and religion, as long as it is appropriate for the setting in which they are placed.
 Speakers from different ethnic backgrounds are invited to share their culture with the youth.
-Our Next Generation Staffed Residential Facility will strive to meet the needs of each youth’s ethnicity, and look for opportunities to do so whenever possible.
+Our Next Generation will strive to meet the needs of each youth’s ethnicity, and look for opportunities to do so whenever possible.

 Independent Living Skills

-The objective of Our Next Generation Staffed Residential Facility is to reintegrate the youths into a community life by strengthening relationships with family, friends, employers, and their community and support groups.
+The objective of Our Next Generation's Qualified Residential Treatment Program is to reintegrate the youths into a community life by strengthening relationships with family, friends, employers, and their community and support groups.
 There will be continuing community contact from the time of admission.
 In some cases, as the youth comes closer to release, an increase in community contacts and support will occur under decreasing levels of supervision to enhance individual responsibility.

-Our Next Generation Staffed Residential Facility accepts referrals from the Washington State Department of Children, Youth and Families (DCYF).
+Our Next Generation, Qualified Residential Treatment Program, accepts referrals from the Washington State Department of Children, Youth and Families (DCYF).
 Upon review, some youth are accepted on an evaluative status and/or for emergency placement.
 Acceptance of these youth is usually in anticipation of a formal placement for short or long term care.

 Upon referring a youth, we ask that the DCYF Program Manager contact the facility, to inquire about present and future openings.
 At that time Our Next Generation will request that the placement desk provide all necessary information, upon which Our Next Generation Executive Director will make a decision in regards to placement.
 This will include, but will not be limited to, social history, previous court history, psychological evaluations, and other information pertinent to an intake decision.
 This information will be reviewed by the team, which will consist of the Director, clinical staff along with the program manager.